 - 27% of Billings families receive tuition assistance.

 - 90% of alumni report attending their first or second choice high school.

 - Billings awards more than $530,000 annually in need-based financial aid.

 - 1/3 of our students are from families of color.

-- Students come from over 30 Public and private schools throughout Seattle, the east side and other surrounding communities.
+- Students come from over 30 different public and private schools throughout Seattle, the east side and other surrounding communities.

-- Three year integrated programs in global studies, applied math, visual and performing arts, and outdoor learning.
+- We offer three year integrated programs in global studies, applied math, visual and performing arts, and outdoor learning.

-- Classes specifically focused on issues of ethics and equity.
+- We offer classes specifically focused on issues of ethics and equity.

 - Billings Middle School is a 501(c)(3) not-for-profit organization.